-This course provides candidates with an opportunity to participate in a competition to best solve challenges presented within a proposed case.
-The case is introduced to the class, clarifying expectations but without presenting the case.
-The case is distributed to candidates for pre-reading before the second session, where the case will be presented.
-Executives from the organisation on which the case is based will be invited to attend, and video material or other supplementary information will be shared.

-Candidates will be required to prepare a written analysis of the case including: an executive summary; an analysis of the market in which the company operates and its key challenges and a well-argued set of recommendations.
-All candidates will have to present, in teams, their analysis of the case, in a competitive forum.
+This course requires candidates to compete to provide the best solution to challenges presented within a given case study.
+The case is introduced to the class, expectations are clarified and the case is distributed to candidates for pre-reading.
+The case is presented in session 2 in which executives from the organisation on which the case is based attend, and video material or other supplementary information is shared.
+Candidates then prepare a written analysis of the case including an executive summary; analysis of the market in which the company operates and its key challenges, and a well-argued set of recommendations.
+All candidates present, in teams, their analysis of the case, in a competitive forum.